hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/06_DGE_DESeq2_analysis2.md

 ### Hypothesis testing using the Wald test

-The shrunken LFC estimates are output for each sample group relative to the mean expression of all groups.
+The shrunken LFC estimates are output for each sample group relative to the mean expression across groups.
 These estimates represent the **model coefficients**, and these coefficients are calculated regardless of the comparison of interest.
 The model coefficients can be viewed with `coefficients(dds)` to explore the strength of the effect for each factor group relative the overall mean for every gene.

-However, generally we are interested in the LFC estimates relative to other sample groups instead of to the mean expression of all groups.
+However, generally **we are interested in the LFC estimates relative to other sample groups**.
 To do this, we must test if the difference in the log2 fold changes between groups is zero.
 To determine whether the difference in shrunken LFC estimates differs significantly from zero, the **Wald test** is used.
 The Wald test is generally used to make pair-wise comparisons (i.e. compare the LFCs from two different conditions).

 #### Creating contrasts

 To indicate to DESeq2 the two groups we want to compare, we can use **contrasts** to perform differential expression testing using the Wald test.
 Contrasts can be provided to DESeq2 a couple of different ways:

 1. Automatically DESeq2 will use the base factor level of the condition of interest as the base for statistical testing.
-2. In the results() function you can specify the comparison of interest, and the levels to compare.
+2. In the `results()` function you can specify the comparison of interest, and the levels to compare.
 The level given last is the base level for the comparison.
 The syntax is given below:

 	```r